-The performance and lifetime of products and their components in industries, such as automotive and transportation, microelectronics, pharmaceuticals, and medical devices, can be quite sensitive to contamination.
+The performance and lifetime of products and their components in industries, such as automotive and transportation, electronics, pharmaceuticals, and medical devices, can be quite sensitive to contamination.
 Different types of foreign material within the product cause different kinds of damages; it depends on the particle’s physical properties (shape, hardness, etc.).
 Therefore, it is no surprise that these industries often have international and regional standards for technical cleanliness.
 For the automotive industry examples are the VDA 19 and ISO 16232 standards [1-3].
 Each year the requirements for these cleanliness standards become stricter with always finer tolerances.

 A 2-methods-in-1 solution, such as the DM6 M LIBS materials analysis solution from Leica Microsystems (refer to figure 1) [10,11], combines optical microscopy (visual analysis) with laser induced breakdown spectroscopy or LIBS (chemical analysis).
-The advantages of a 2-in-1 solution compared to other methods, such as scanning electron microscopy (SEM) and energy dispersive spectroscopy (EDS), for efficient cleanliness analysis are discussed.
+The advantages of a 2-in-1 laser-based material analysis solution compared to other methods, such as scanning electron microscopy (SEM) and energy dispersive spectroscopy (EDS), for efficient cleanliness analysis are discussed.

-- No sample preparation;
+- No additional sample preparation;

 - No sample transfer from one device to another;

 - No need to relocate the region of interest on the filter and make system adjustments; and